arnabs542/qinghaoh.github.io/_posts/2020-08-11-palindrome.markdown

         return 11;
     }

-    // even digit palindrome is divisible by 11
+    // palindrome with even number of digits is divisible by 11
     // x has at most 5 digits
     for (int x = 1; x < 100000; x++) {
-        // builds odd digit palindrome
-        String s = String.valueOf(x), r = new StringBuilder(s).reverse().toString();
+        // builds palindrome with odd number of digits String s = String.valueOf(x), r = new StringBuilder(s).reverse().toString();
         int k = Integer.valueOf(s + r.substring(1));
         if (k >= N && isPrime(k)) {